 Contact Number: (218) 586-5003

-Craig has lived in the Bemidji area his entire life, of which the past 17 years have been in Port Hope Township.
-He has been a regional account manager with North Country Business Products of Bemidji for 24 years.
-Craig is a graduate of Bemidji State University with a Bachelor’s degree in mathematics, along with a secondary education licensure.
-He has served as supervisor of the Port Hope Township Board for the past 11 years.
+Craig has lived in the Bemidji area his entire life, of which the past 20 years have been in Port Hope Township.
+He has been a regional account manager with North Country Business Products of Bemidji for more than 26 years.
+Craig is a graduate of Bemidji State University with a bachelor’s degree in mathematics, along with a secondary education licensure.
+He also holds a power-limited technician license.
+He has served as supervisor of the Port Hope Township Board for 12 years.
 Craig was a Ducks Unlimited committee member for 10 years, serving in many roles, including treasurer.
 He also serves on the Bemidji Rural Animal Control Organization (BRACO) board, which is a group formed by townships to manage animal control outside of the city limits.
+Craig is currently a Beltrami County Commissioner, representing District 1.
 Craig and his wife Karen have two sons, James and Jonathon.
-He is an avid walleye fisherman and enjoys hunting and fishing for many different species.
+He is an avid walleye fisherman and enjoys hunting, fishing and traveling.

 District 5 Director